-Our teacher this year is Mrs Marks and our Learning Support Assistants are Mrs Hersey and Mrs Procter.
+Our teacher this year is Miss Jackson and our Learning Support Assistant is Mrs Hersey.

 Rules and Rewards

-At the start of the year we created a set of class rules together to ensure we have a safe and welcoming environment to come into and spend our days together.
+At the start of the year we created a class agreement together to ensure we have a safe and welcoming environment to come into and spend our days together.

 We encourage the children to follow these rules all of the time and they also remind one another.

-All the children are in house teams which run across the school: Keats (Red); Shakespeare (Green); Shelley (Blue) and Wordsworth (Yellow).
+All the children are in house teams which run across the school: Keats (Red); Shakespeare (Green); Shelley (Blue); Wordsworth (Yellow) and Chaucer (Purple).
 (Your child's book wallet is the colour of the team your child is in.)
 Every week your child can win house points for their team by following the school rules, displaying good manners and trying their best.
 Throughout the year, your child will also participate in inter-house competitions and events.